 As Pachymetry measures the thickness of the cornea, topography measures its curvature.
 This is performed to spot abnormalities in its shape and help diagnose conditions like keratoconus or irregular astigmatism.

-There are many instruments you can use to do this but the Carl Zeiss Atlas, the Pentacam, and the Bausch & Lomb Orbscan II are the most advanced of their kind.
+There are many instruments you can use to do this but the CSO MS-39, Carl Zeiss Atlas, and the Oculus Pentacamare are the most advanced of their kind.
 Using them surgeons can create a 3D map of both the front and back surfaces of the cornea and determine its exact shape and curvature.

 Carl Zeiss Meditec WASCA High-resolution Wavefront Aberrometer

 An aberrometer is a diagnostic tool used to measure higher-order aberrations — the tiny errors in the eye that affect the finer qualities of vision.
 Some clinics only offer wavefront analysis at an extra cost but we believe it should come as standard.

 A wavefront aberrometer works by measuring the light passing through your eye’s optical system (the lens and cornea).
 A map of the imperfections in your eye is produced by comparing the light detected by the device against a perfectly flat baseline.
 The effectiveness of an aberrometer is gauged by how many spots it projects onto the surface.
 The Zeiss WASCA High-resolution Wavefront Aberrometer is special in that it has one of the highest spot density of any other aberrometer, and can, therefore, create a much more accurate profile.

 As pupils change size in response to light, they need to be measured in a range of lighting conditions.
 This makes pupillometry an essential part of the assessment process and drawing up your personal treatment plan.